 Its also worth noting that most modern rice cookers come with a handy measuring cup but this tends to be smaller than the standard cup measurement that most recipes use.
 So, with that in mind, check the rice cooker label for the correct water to rice ratio for best results.

 If, like me, you grew up in an Asian household, I bet you are familiar with the knuckle method.

 My great-grandmother swore by this method and, you know what – it really works!
 I’ve used it on all kinds of rice from long grain to brown and even specialist varieties like Jasmine rice.
 So, let’s see how it works.

 Its very simple.
 Just wash the rice like usual and then level it out onto the pot.
 Next, add enough water to reach the first knuckle of your index finger.
 The trick is not to push your finger down into the bottom of the pot, just rest it on the top of the rice – oh and dont add how water!

-Brown rice and other colored rice need a bit more water so, instead of your index ginger use your middle finger to measure the water.
+Brown rice and other colored rice need a bit more water so, instead of your index finger use your middle finger to measure the water.

-I have to admin, I dont really understand the science behind this method but I do know it works – and thats what counts 😀
+I have to admit, I don’t really understand the science behind this method but I do know it works – and that’s what counts 😀

 Steaming and not Boiling